matteo14c/HaploCoV/docs/source/haplocov.rst

 ``Parent: B.1`` indicates that the parental lineage is B.1

-2. The VOCness score of the parental, and candidate new lineage/variant (**Score parent:** and **Score subV:** , respectively).
+2. The *VOC-ness score* of the parental, and candidate new lineage/variant (**Score parent:** and **Score subV:**, respectively).
 The larger the difference between the 2 scores is, the more likely it is that the new lineage/variant should have "enhanced" VOC-like features.
 A difference of 10 or above in particular should be considered a strong indication, since in our experience score-differences of 10 or higher have been recorded only when comparing (known) VOC variants as defined by the WHO with their parental lineage.

 An example of a output line is reported below: